 This total hysterectomy surgery was an absolute piece of cake.
 And to me, it was a miracle.

-I've never had any organs taken out of my body before and to realize that my entire reproductive system was removed through my vagina - in ONE piece - was astounding to me.
+I've never had any organs taken out of my body before, and to realize that my entire reproductive system was removed through my vagina - in 1 piece - was astounding to me.

 Grateful for my support system